 Every home can be energy efficient.

-Each home sold in Minneapolis since 2020 has received an energy score.
-This score tells you how efficiently a home uses energy.
+Every home sold in Minneapolis and Bloomington (starting April 1, 2022) receives an energy score.
+This score measures how efficiently a home uses energy.

 More than just lower energy bills.

-A high energy score means better comfort year-round, healthier indoor air and reduced environmental impact.
-Homeowners can achieve these benefits through cost-effective energy improvements.
+A high energy score means better comfort year-round, healthier indoor air, and reduced environmental impact.
+Homeowners can gain these benefits through cost-effective energy improvements.

 Free, no-pressure home energy advice.

-Energy Advisors from local nonprofit Center For Energy And Environment are the go-to solution for improving your home's energy efficiency.
+Energy Advisors from local nonprofit Center For Energy and Environment are the go-to solution to improve your home's energy efficiency.
 Energy Advisors can: